dragos/activator-callcenter/README.md

 activator-callcenter
 ====================

-This template demonstrates various AKKA-actor features in the business context of a call center.
+This template demonstrates various Akka-actor features in the business context of a call center.